LC-Linkous/tinySA_python/README.md

 </p>
    <p align="center">Plotted On-Screen Trace Data of a Frequency Sweep from 100 kHz to 800 kHz</p>

 ## List of tinySA Commands and their Library Commands

+Library functions are organized based on the command passed to the device.
+For example, any functions with shortcuts for using the `sweep` command will be grouped under `sweep`.
 This list and the following list in the [Additional Library Commands](#additional-library-commands) section describe the functions in this library.

 This section is sorted by the tinySA (Ultra) commands, and includes:
 * A brief description of what the command does